miworking/XFactor_2_Pickup/README.md

 4. Performance on android phone: ANR android not responding....
 GC_FOR_ALLOC

 What's next?

 [default] fix ANR problem
-[work around] change for a better device
-[backup plan] choose another pattern, like the meeting pattern
+[work around] Move the prediction process to cloud [backup plan] choose another pattern, like the meeting pattern